I also give talks...

 Why Notes from Callisto?

-Sometimes referred to as the dead moon for having one of the most cratered surfaces in our Solar System, Callisto is nevertheless one of the most promising places for a future human settlement in space.
+Sometimes referred to as the dead moon (or ugly duckling) for having one of the most cratered surfaces in our Solar System, Callisto is nevertheless one of the most promising places for a future human settlement in space.
 As moons come by, Callisto is huge.
-It is actually the third biggest that we know of - almost as big as planet Mercury! - giving it enough gravity to tie things down to the surface; although, at only 1/8 of Earth's gravity, we will still have to learn to live in a low gravity environment (a showstopper in the human colonisation of space by the way).
+It is actually the third biggest that we know of - almost as big as planet Mercury! - giving it enough gravity to tie things down to the surface; although, at only 1/8 of Earth's gravity, we will still have to learn to live in a low-gravity environment (currently a showstopper in the human colonisation of space by the way).

 Callisto has other key attributes that will make future astronauts want to say home sweet home.
-These include its proximity to Jupiter which holds vast reserves of hydrogen and helium, both fuels for fusion reactors, and not being subjected to the wrath of Jupiter's lethal radiation (only 0.01 rem/day) as opposed to the other giant Jovian moons Ganymede, Europa and Io.
+These include its proximity to Jupiter which holds vast reserves of hydrogen and helium, both fuels for fusion reactors, and not being subjected to the wrath of Jupiter's lethal radiation (only 0.01 rem/day) as opposed to the other giant moons of Jupiter that are Ganymede, Europa, and Io.

-That's all nice you're going to tell me, but what does all this have to do with me and my website?
-Well, while humanity is not on Callisto yet, I am!
+That's all nice you're going to tell me, but what's it all got to do with me and my website?
+Well, while humanity is not on Callisto yet, I am.
 And it's here, on this giant moon orbiting Jupiter, settled in a small but cosy habitat somewhere near Valhalla crater in the northern hemisphere, where I write my books, articles, and stories.

 I hope you'll like reading them as much as I enjoy writing them!